Mamiya/Sekor Auto XTL

 The Auto XTL had all the other featured expected of a top-flight SLR camera.

 Having to set the wind-on lever to it's stand-off position to use a camera can cause problems for left-eyed people like me as the wind-on lever tends to poke your right eye.
-But on the XTL this doesn't isn't a problem for me.
+But on the XTL the angle of the wind-on lever in stand-off position isn't a problem for me.

 Mamiya ES lenses